IndicKangaroo/IBVAP/README.md

 Ranked roughly by value relative to effort, not by how they're listed in the problem statement:

 1. **Suspicious-activity / behavioral engine** — a designed-but-unbuilt rule-based system (loitering duration, repeated fence approach, zone-dwell time) feeding a finite-state model, directly closing the largest capability gap against the problem statement.
 2. **Live video overlay streaming** — an MJPEG or WebSocket frame+box stream, replacing the evidence-snapshot placeholder with what the original spec actually asked for.
+(The snapshot itself is now annotated — box + zone baked in — just not continuous/live; see Known limitations.)
 3. **Local + cloud hybrid deployment** — AI inference stays on-site (see [Architecture](#architecture)); a cheap cloud VM mirrors the backend/dashboard for resilience and remote situational awareness, with a heartbeat-driven failover indicator.
 Deliberately *not* routing camera video through the cloud, given the problem statement's remote-location framing.
 4. **Face detection** and **night-time/low-light handling** — both explicitly named in the problem statement, both deferred from day one as later-phase work.
 5. **Command & control system integration** — no adapter or API contract exists yet for handing incidents to an external C2 platform.
-6. **Vehicle sub-classification** (car/truck/bus/motorcycle) — currently one generic `vehicle` class; the detector already sees the finer COCO categories, this is a filtering change, not new modeling work.
-7. **Weapon detection** — lowest priority; not actually named in the problem statement's capability list, and would need its own trained model rather than a fine-tune of the existing pipeline.
+6. **Weapon detection** — lowest priority; not actually named in the problem statement's capability list, and would need its own trained model rather than a fine-tune of the existing pipeline.
-8. **Authentication and multi-user roles** for the dashboard.
+7. **Authentication and multi-user roles** for the dashboard.

 ## Further reading